buepro/typo3-pizpalue_distribution-base/README.md

 This composer package serves as a base to start new [typo3](https://typo3.org) projects based on [pizpalue distribution](https://extensions.typo3.org/extension/pizpalue_distribution/).

+It uses pizpalue version 12 (bootstrap 5) and TYPO3 version 11.

 ## Quick start

 1.  **Get packages**